Aviva pension

 You’ve worked hard to build up your retirement savings, but there’s still more you can do to make your pension work as hard as it can.

-You have options: will you take your pension all at once, or in an annuity or drawdown — or use a combination of options?
+You have options: will you take your pension all at once or take your money as and when you need it, or choose a guaranteed income for life - or use a combination of options?
 You may know what you’d like to do next, but it’s always good to consider your options and understand them fully.
 You're also able to leave your retirement savings where they are if you're not ready to access them.

 If you choose an option where some or all of your money is still invested, remember that its value may fall as well as rise and you may get back less than you invested.